realyoterry/vidclip/docs/functions.md

 ::: danger
 Only set `force` to `true` when necessary, as `SIGKILL` immediately terminates the process without allowing FFmpeg to clean up resources, which may result in incomplete or corrupted recordings.
 :::

+---

+Now you're all set to create your own video recorder!